jbossdemocentral/jdg-labs/lab-guides/lab5-guide.md

 To meet the predicted increase we have a accouple of options:

 1. Increase the number of server 5 times
-2. Use eviction together with a store to limit the amount of data in memory
 3. Layer our solution by moving to client/server mode for the JDG cache allowing applications for more effective JVM memory management.
+(Decouple data from application)

 ## These are the main tasks of lab 3